-Nostalgia: When The Monkees’ Song ‘Daydream Believer’ Made Believers Of Us All
+When The Monkees’ Song “Daydream Believer” Made Believers of Us All

-We take a trip down memory and revisit the The Monkees’ massive hit, “Daydream Believer.”
+With the passing of Monkees bassist and singer Peter Tork fresh on our mind, we take a trip down memory lane and revisit The Monkees’ massive hit, “Daydream Believer.”

-One could easily argue that 1967’s “Daydream Believer”–that catchy, instantly-recognizable ditty sung by Davy Jones—is the song that truly encapsulates the essence of The Monkees.
+One could easily argue that 1967’s “Daydream Believer”—that catchy, instantly-recognizable ditty sung by the late Davy Jones—is the song that truly encapsulates the essence of The Monkees.

 The American-British pop band first formed in Los Angeles back in 1965 when The Beatles, whom they were molded after, were at the height of their fame.
 The musical quartet—Davy Jones, Micky Dolenz, Michael Nesmith and Peter Tork—were selected by Bob Rafelson and Bert Schneider for the TV series The Monkees, which ran from 1966 to 1968, and continues to enjoy success in syndication.

 But it’s “Daydream Believer” that has since become the ultimate fan favourite.
-You can credit the memorable opening piano solo, radio-friendly lyrics and Jones’ stellar dance moves, as a variety of reasons why the song struck a chord with its fan base.
+You can credit the memorable opening piano solo created by Peter Tork, radio-friendly lyrics and Jones’ stellar dance moves, as a variety of reasons why the song struck a chord with its fan base.

 And it all came about when the show’s producer, Chip Douglas, ran into singer-songwriter John Stewart at a party at Hoyt Axton’s home in Hollywood’s Laurel Canyon.
 When Douglas asked his longtime friend for any songs that could be used on The Monkees, “Daydream Believer” was the first one that Stewart offered up.